MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/search-module/matchconfidence-enumeration.md

 ---
 title: "MatchConfidence Enumeration | Microsoft Docs"
-description: Describes MatchConfidence enumeration, which defines confidence level of geocoded location results, and provides an explanation of confidence levels. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes MatchConfidence enumeration, which defines confidence level of geocoded location results, and provides a description for each confidence level which includes high, medium, low and unknown. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""